 With an RRSP, you get the benefit of a tax deduction for your contributions in the year you make them and your investments grow tax-free while inside the RRSP.
 But you must pay income tax in the year you start to withdraw funds.
-Your annual RRSP contribution limit is 18% of the previous year’s earned income, up to a maximum of $27,230 for 2020.
+The maximum RRSP contribution is 18% of your gross income or $27,830, whichever is lower.

 With a TFSA, there is no tax deduction when you contribute and your investments grow tax-free while inside the TFSA.
 The real benefit comes when you withdraw the money — completely tax-free.
-The current annual TFSA contribution limit is $6,000 (2020) and the cumulative maximum is $69,500 for those who were 18 or older in 2009 when TFSAs were first introduced.
+For 2021, the annual contribution limit is $6,000.
+Canadians who were at least 18 years of age in 2009 can have up to $75,500 total in a TFSA.
 Just shop around for the best TFSA savings accounts before taking the plunge.

 The Final Word

-In general, lower interest rates are not great for savers, although there are still some savings products out there that pay 2% or more if you look hard enough.
+In general, lower interest rates are not great for savers, although there are still some savings products out there that pay 2% or more (such as EQ Bank’s TFSA and RSP Savings Accounts, currently paying 1.25% interest) if you look hard enough.

 Borrowers are the real winners when interest rates go down, especially those with a variable rate mortgage.
 They can save big time on their monthly payments, or choose to keep their payments the same and instead reduce their amortization period.

-Investing in equities is generally the rule of thumb when interest rates are low but, because of market volatility due to COVID-19, you need to be comfortable with the possibility of seeing future losses before the recovery begins.
+Investing in equities is generally the rule of thumb when interest rates are low but, because of market volatility due to COVID-19, you need to be comfortable with the possibility of seeing future losses.
 In any environment, it’s best to choose a diversified, balanced, portfolio of low-fee investments and make the most of registered accounts (such as RRSPs and TFSAs) to save on income taxes.

 Disclaimer: Young & Thrifty has entered into a referral and advertising arrangement with Wealthsimple US, LTD and receives compensation when you open an account or for certain qualifying activity which may include clicking links.
 You will not be charged a fee for this referral and Wealthsimple and Young and Thrifty are not related entities.
 It is a requirement to disclose that we earn these fees and also provide you with the latest Wealthsimple ADV brochure so you can learn more about them before opening an account.